ArtimusMaximus/NUA/README.md

 * ✨ **Intuitive Web Interface**: Enjoy a simple and easy-to-use web interface that streamlines the device management process.
 * 🔒 **Device Blocking**: Take control of your network by blocking specific devices, ensuring a distraction-free environment or enforcing necessary restrictions.
 * 🔒 **App Blocking**: Block specific apps and websites.
-* ⌚ **Cron Scheduler**: Leverage the built-in cron scheduler to automate device management tasks.
+* ⌚ **Easy Schedules**: Leverage the built-in scheduler to automate device management tasks.
 Schedule device blocking for specific time slots, creating a structured environment.
 * 👨‍👩‍👧‍👦 **Parental Controls**: Use NUA as a robust parental control tool.
 Set device time limits or enforce restrictions until chores are completed, promoting a healthy balance of technology usage.

 ## Screenshot